The Nature Conservancy: Africa

-In December 2015, The Nature Conservancy announced the finalization of the first ever debt swap in Seychelles aimed at ocean conservation.
+In December 2015, the Nature Conservancy announced the finalization of the first ever debt swap in Seychelles aimed at ocean conservation.
 The new protected area increases the country's marine protected waters from less than 1 percent to more than 30 percent including support for the creation of the second largest Marine Protected Area in the Western Indian Ocean.
 The debt swap deal was made possible through a partnership with the Seychelles Ministry of Finance, support of debt-holding nations including France, and grants from private organizations led by the Leonardo DiCaprio Foundation.

-Financing for this effort was organized by The Nature Conservancy's impact investing unit called NatureVest.
+Financing for this effort was organized by the Nature Conservancy's impact investing unit called NatureVest.
 NatureVest was created in 2014 with founding sponsorship from JPMorgan Chase with the stated goal of sourcing and putting to work at least $1 billion of impact investment capital for measurable conservation outcomes over three years.
-For their work on the Seychelles debt restructuring, The Nature Conservancy and JPMorgan Chase were given the FT/ITC Transformational Business Award for Achievement in Transformational Finance.
+For their work on the Seychelles debt restructuring, the Nature Conservancy and JPMorgan Chase were given the FT/ITC Transformational Business Award for Achievement in Transformational Finance.
 The award is given by the Financial Times and the World Bank's International Finance Corporation (IFC) for ground-breaking, commercially viable solutions to development challenges.

 Plant a Billion Trees campaign

 The Nature Conservancy's "Plant a Billion Trees" campaign is an effort to plant one billion trees across the globe in forests with the greatest need and has been operating since 2008 to plant trees in Brazil, China, Colombia, Guatemala, Kenya, Tanzania, Mexico, and the United States.
-As part of the overall campaign, The Nature Conservancy pledged to plant 25 million trees as part of the launch of the United Nations Environment Program (UNEP)'s Billion Tree Campaign.
+As part of the overall campaign, the Nature Conservancy pledged to plant 25 million trees as part of the launch of the United Nations Environment Program (UNEP)'s Billion Tree Campaign.
 This campaign encourages individuals and organizations to plant their own trees around the world and record this action on the website as a tally.
 Its "Plant a Billion Trees" campaign in Brazil aims to restore Brazil's Atlantic Forest by planting native trees on 2.5 e6acre that have been deforested.

-Environmental benefits

 The Plant a Billion Trees campaign has also been identified as a tool to help slow climate change with forest restoration being an effective way to help regulate emissions in the atmosphere and stabilize global climate.

 Operations

-In 2012, former president Brian McPeek in his then role as Chief Operating Officer, signs over the deed to 10 acre of land for the initial donation to establish the Everglades Headwaters National Wildlife Refuge in Florida.
+Establishing the Everglades Headwaters National Wildlife Refuge in Florida.